Return to Play Guidelines and Resources

 Southlake Soccer is committed to providing all available resources for parents, players, and coaches so everyone can stay up to date with the COVID-19 pandemic’s effect on playing soccer.
 Southlake’s number one priority is safety and compliance.
 Southlake will maintain compliance with guidelines from the State of Washington, Washington Youth Soccer, and all leagues that our players.

-The below changes outlined by Washington Youth Soccer are in alignment with Governor Jay Inslee’s announcement of updated sporting guidelines on March 22nd and continued amendments to the guidelines.
+The below guidelines outlined by Washington Youth Soccer are in alignment with Governor Jay Inslee’s announcement of updated sporting guidelines on March 22nd and continued amendments to the guidelines.

 Guidelines by Phase